 - Vivid graphics and minimal interface

-- Any.do Moment helps you to postpone and defer your tasks so that you keep yourself aligned with the moment
+- The Any.do Moment feature helps you to postpone and defer your tasks so that you keep yourself aligned with the moment

 - Focus Mode lets you assign a timer to your tasks, but is only available for mobile apps

 First things first, is it only us or do you too, think that Any.do kind of copied Todoist’s logo and kept one tick instead of the original two?